Abhishek-y21/ESP32-IoT-Sensor-Board-Project/README.md

 # ESP32-C3 WROOM-02 Sensor Board

 ## 📌 Project Overview
-This project is a custom PCB designed using *KiCad, built around the **ESP32-C3 WROOM-02* module.
+This project is a custom PCB designed using KiCad, built around the ESP32-C3 WROOM-02 module.
-It is intended for *IoT and sensor-based applications*, supporting battery operation, wireless connectivity, and peripheral interfacing.
+It is intended for IoT and sensor-based applications, supporting battery operation, wireless connectivity, and peripheral interfacing.

 ---